10 Facts About The Day Of The Dead

 Celebrating the Day of the Dead respectfully requires understanding and appreciation.
 The first and most important tip is to educate yourself about the history, traditions, and cultural significance of the holiday.
 Read books, watch documentaries, and consult with experts to gain a deeper understanding of its origins and meanings.
 This will help you to avoid cultural appropriation and appreciate the true essence of the celebration.

 If you are planning to build your own ofrenda, consider personalizing it to reflect the unique personality and interests of the person you are honoring.
 Include their favorite foods, drinks, music, and hobbies.
-Add personal touches such as handwritten notes, drawings, or mementos that hold special meaning.
+So add personal touches such as handwritten notes, drawings, or mementos that hold special meaning.
 The more personal the ofrenda, the more meaningful it will be to both you and the spirit of the deceased.

 FAQ